 Retiring in the Republic of Ireland

-To take the first step of your journey to retirement in Ireland, allow one of our professional, qualified immigration lawyers to assess your eligibility.
+To take the first step of your journey to retirement in Ireland, allow one of our professional, qualified immigration consultants to assess your eligibility.

-From here, our immigration lawyers can take responsibility for each step of your application process – from offering tailored legal advice based on your individual circumstances, to completing your Retirement Visa application, to submitting your application to the Irish Embassy.
+From here, our immigration experts can take responsibility for each step of your application process – from offering tailored advice based on your individual circumstances, to completing your Retirement Visa application, to submitting your application to the Irish Embassy.

 Your journey to retirement in Ireland should be a rewarding process; not a stressful endeavour to securing immigration permission.

 While those who are from non-visa required countries are able to visit Ireland for a short stay of up to 90 days without needing a visa, to remain in the State for over 90 days it is crucial that you obtain a visa.